Skip to content

 Also along these highways is the Eklutna Historical Park.
 Here, visitors can learn more about the Athabascan tribes that lived in Alaska.
 The settlements in the park can be traced back to 1650, making it the oldest Athabaskan settlement that has been continuously inhabited.

-After driving past the state parks, glaciers, and beautiful mountain ranges, this USA road trip ends in the city of Valdez.
+After driving past the state parks, glaciers, and beautiful mountain ranges, this USA road trip ends in Valdez.
 Valdez is a fishing port where visitors can spend time on their waters.
 In addition to deep-sea fishing, skiing is also popular here.

 3: Great River Road – Minnesota to Mississippi

-One of the longest scenic highways in the country, driving along the Great River Road is an amazing road trip in the USA.
+One of the longest scenic highways in the country, driving along the Great River Road is a fantastic road trip in the USA.
 This trip starts in Minnesota, takes you through 10 states in America’s Heartland, and ends in Mississippi.

 Since its establishment, Great River Road has been expanded to include highways in the Canadian provinces of Ontario and Manitoba.
-As such, the route has been dubbed as going from “Canada-to-Gulf”.
-The journey along Great River Road is one of the best international road trips in North America.
+The route has been dubbed as going from “Canada to the Gulf”.
+The journey along Great River Road is one of North America’s best international road trips.

 road trips in the USA - mississippi river

-Great River Road is one of the longest road trips in the USA.
+Great River Road is one of the most extended road trips in the USA.

-The route was planned to provide scenic views along the river and give those who travel the Great River Road the opportunity to experience the recreational activities that the river provides.
+The route was planned to provide scenic views along the river and allow those who travel the Great River Road to experience the recreational activities that the river offers.

-The route of the Great River Road is easily identifiable due to the green pilot’s wheel signs that decorate the roads along the route.
+The Great River Road’s route is easily identifiable due to the green pilot’s wheel signs that decorate the roads.
 For most travellers, this road trip takes 10 days to complete.
-However, it can easily be extended if you make frequent stops at attractions along the route.
+However, it can be extended if you frequent stops at attractions along the route.

-Attractions along the route on the Mississippi River include state parks, biking and hiking trails, areas for bird watching, canoeing spots on the river, and even casinos if you’re looking to try your luck.
+Attractions along the route on the Mississippi River include state parks, biking and hiking trails, areas for bird watching, canoeing spots on the river, and even casinos.

 If you’re travelling down to the Gulf of Mexico and want a scenic view of the Mississippi River and surrounding areas, this road trip in the USA is one of the best.